vogonsorg/QDOS/README.md

 5. - Known Bugs and Limitations
 ---------------------------------------------------------

 * Limited Win9x support.
-It will most likely bomb when closing among other random things.
-I will not accept symify crash dumps that are from a Win9x environment.
+3DFX Voodoo builds will not work in Windows.
 * Some of the health and ammo boxes in Warp Spasm clip improperly.
   From what I have read, it appears to be related to a QC issue with rotating these at odd angles.